2000 Hungarian Grand Prix: Race

 When Coulthard was delayed by Genè on lap 47 and lost more than a second, Michael Schumacher increased the gap.
 Genè would receive a 10-second stop-go penalty for delaying Irvine's Jaguar.
 As he had been short-fuelled, Barrichello made his second pit stop on lap 48, lasting 8.7 seconds.
 Michael Schumacher and Ralf Schumacher made their pit stops on lap 51.
 Michael Schumacher was brought into the pit lane since slower cars were likely to impede Coulthard.
 On the following lap, Coulthard replied by making his second pit stop, which lasted 6.6 seconds, and rejoined the circuit in third place, close behind Michael Schumacher.
 Häkkinen completed his final pit stop on the 53rd lap, having built a 21-second lead over Michael Schumacher.
 Frentzen became the last driver to make a scheduled pit stop on lap 56.
 The top six in the running order at the end of lap 57, with all scheduled pit stops completed, were Häkkinen, Michael Schumacher, Coulthard, Barrichello, Ralf Schumacher, and Frentzen.
 Herbert spun while battling Villeneuve for 13th position.

 On lap 65, Diniz's car stopped between turns nine and ten due to engine failure.
 Herbert dropped behind Verstappen on lap 70 after spinning in front of him at the first corner.
 He retired two laps later with gearbox problems.
 Mazzacane retired on track on lap 73 with an engine failure after a visor became caught inside a radiator, causing water temperatures to rise too high.
 Trulli caught and passed Button for seventh on the first corner on lap 75.
 Button lost eighth to Irvine a lap later.
 A cracked engine exhaust or a throttle control issue slowing Button in the last laps, giving him less available horsepower.
 Häkkinen slowed his pace to lap within the 1:24 minute range, finishing first for his third victory of the season and 17th of his career in a time of 1'45:33.869, at an average speed of 173.964 km/h.
-Michael Schumacher finished second 7.9 seconds behind, ahead of Coulthard in third.
+Michael Schumacher finished second 7.9 seconds behind, his first points score in four rounds, ahead of Coulthard in third.
 In the hot weather, Barrichello lost 1.5 kg of weight and 3 L of fluids after running out of water by the 40th lap.
 Ralf Schumacher took fifth and Frentzen completed the points scorers in sixth.
 Trulli, Irvine, Button, Salo, and Wurz finished one lap behind the winner.
-The final classified finishers Villeneuve, Verstappen, Zonta, Gené, and De La Rosa.
+The final classified finishers Villeneuve, Verstappen, Zonta, Gené, and De la Rosa.
 There were six retirements during the event.